 Whenever anyone so much as mentions Pitchfork.com, the response you usually hear is, “Oh…Pitchfork.”
 Yeah?
 What’s wrong with Pitchfork?
 It’s either, “Oh, they just trash everyone” or “They’re just way too pretentious” or something along those lines.
 You know what?
 No. I seriously hear this everyday at the record store, in my backyard, in interviews, at concerts, everywhere.

 Firstly, Pitchfork does not trash everyone.
 Do they occasional trash bands?
 Yes, and not even really, but some bands deserve trashing, and people need to deal with it.
-So they gave some album no one cares about a 4.0/10.0; O to the M to the G. I can only think of two instances where I was dismayed at a review: when they gave My Morning Jacket’s Evil Urges a shit review, and when they reviewed the Black Kids album with a video of a monkey pissing in its mouth.
-Admittedly, the later was a bad move.
+So they gave some album no one cares about a 4.0/10.0; O to the M to the G. I can only think of two instances where I was dismayed at a review: when they gave My Morning Jacket’s Evil Urges a terrible review, and when they reviewed the Black Kids album with a video of a monkey pissing in its mouth.
+Admittedly, the later was not a cool move.

 But do you know how many bands Pitchfork has helped and supported?
 How many bands Pitchfork has literally “made”?
 You can pinpoint the moment Arcade Fire became a contender to when Pitchfork gave Funeral a 9.7/10.
 Even Broken Social Scene admit in Stuart Berman’s excellent book This Scene Is Broken that the glowing 9.2 they gave You Forgot It In People was a big help in breaking them in the US.
 When Feist’s The Reminder came out, a lot of the reviews of it were middling.
 Rolling Stone gave it three stars, AMG gave it like three and a half.
 Pitchfork gave it an 8.8, and then by year’s end it was on every “Best Of” list and Feist had become an international superstar.